guerillacodester/vehicle_simulator/CONTEXT.md

 - Independent service scaling
 - Clearer separation of concerns

 **Note**: The Commuter Service is an integrated service providing both background passenger spawning logic and HTTP manifest API endpoints.
-Previously split into separate services, it was merged on Nov 1, 2025 for better cohesion.
+Previously split into separate services, it was merged on Nov 1-2, 2025 for better cohesion.
+The launcher was updated on Nov 2, 2025 to reflect this integrated architecture.

 ### Architecture